History

 Once outside the church, the vernacular ousted Latin and the focus of the story moved away from just the liturgy to encompass the whole range of sacred history from the Creation to the Last Judgment.
 Drama began to present the entire range of religious history.

+Presentation of the plays outdoors became dependent upon on the weather, so they could no longer be acted on all of the different chuch festivals.
+The establishment of the feast of Corpus Christi (May or June) in 1264 provided a suitable day for play presentation.
 Corpus Christi was a good choice because it was warm but also because it involved a professional observance with the Host carried about and displayed at various stations.
 Dramas were generally given on wagons or pageant carts, which were in effect moving stages.
 Each pageant cart presented a different scene of the cycle and the wagons followed each other, repeating their scenes at successive stations.
 Carts were often very elaborate, equipped with a changing room, a stage proper, and two areas which represented hell (usually a painted dragon's head) and heaven (a balcony).
 Stage machinery and sound effects became integral parts of the plotting.

 When the plays moved outdoors, who controlled them also changed.
 Trade or craft guilds -- important in many ways to social and economic life in the Middle Ages-- took over sponsoring the plays, making them more secular.
 In fact, each pageant became the province of a particular guild.
 For example, at York The Fall of Man was presented by the coopers and The Last Supper by the bakers.